huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_response.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) Specifies the region in which to create the API custom response resource.
+* `region` - (Optional, String, ForceNew) Specifies the region where the API custom response is located.
   If omitted, the provider-level region will be used.
-Changing this will create a new API custom response resource.
+Changing this will create a new resource.

-* `group_id` - (Required, String, ForceNew) Specifies the ID of the API group to which the API response belongs to.
+* `instance_id` - (Required, String, ForceNew) Specifies the ID of the dedicated instance to which the API group and the API custom response belong.
-  Changing this will create a new API custom response resource.
+  Changing this will create a new resource.

-* `instance_id` - (Required, String, ForceNew) Specifies the ID of the APIG dedicated instance to which the API group where the API custom response belongs.
-Changing this will create a new API custom response resource.
+* `group_id` - (Required, String, ForceNew) Specifies the ID of the API group to which the API custom response belongs.
+  Changing this will create a new resource.

 * `name` - (Required, String) Specifies the name of the API custom response.
-The name consists of 1 to 64 characters, and only letters, digits, hyphens(-), and underscores (_) are allowed.
+  The valid length is limited from `1` to `64`, letters, digits, hyphens (-) and underscores (_) are allowed.

 * `rule` - (Optional, List) Specifies the API custom response rules definition.
-The object structure is documented below.
+  The [object](#custom_response_rule) structure is documented below.

+<a name="custom_response_rule"></a>
 The `rule` block supports:

-* `error_type` - (Required, String) Specifies the type of the API custom response rule.
+* `error_type` - (Required, String) Specifies the error type of the API response rule.
   + **AUTH_FAILURE**: Authentication failed.
   + **AUTH_HEADER_MISSING**: The identity source is missing.
   + **AUTHORIZER_FAILURE**: Custom authentication failed.